 RAW MILK CHEESE

 In March 2020 we were given approval as the first commercial cheesemaker in Victoria to produce uncooked, entirely raw cheese under strict new food standards regulation.
-We are now thrilled to have released these first batches.
-Our anticipation has been satisfied with great results.
+We are now thrilled to have released consistent, multiple seasons of batches with great results.

 For a number of years we have been exploring ways to create cheeses that truly express the terroir of our milk; celebrating the particular biology of our environment, encapsulated in time as the milk changes between seasons.